TakumiSenaha/faceRecognitionAndSoundPlayUsingArduino-JetsonNano/README.md

     ```

-※ recommend that you define a command to invoke 'Python 3.11' and use python3.11 -m pip install ~
+※ recommend that you define a command to invoke `Python 3.11` and use `python3.11 -m pip install ~`
 ```
 cd /usr/bin
 sudo ln -s /usr/local/bin/python3.x python3.x